anebz/cloud/Accreditations/aws_solutions_associate.md

 > Storage

-* Instance store volume and RAM: ephemeral, data is lost when instance is stopped
+* Instance store volume and RAM: ephemeral, data is lost when instance is stopped.
+RAID 0 configuration enables you to improve your storage volumes' performance by distributing the I/O across the volumes in a stripe
   * If data should be kept, enable hibernation and hibernate instance before shutdown.
 Snapshotting the instance won't help because RAM contents are reloaded
 * EBS and EFS are persistent.
 If you start and stop an EC2 instance, the EBS volume associated with it is preserved but the data is erased